ZackMattor/tis-client/README.md

 # TODO
- - [ ] Event mixing for the base object?
+ - [x] Events implementation in the base object?
  - [ ] Implement HUD for health, other random stuff
  - [ ] Homepage route allowing the user to input a name
  - [ ] Show player's name above their player in game